RahatRezwan/brain-tech-server/README.md

 -  Clone the repository file.
 -  Then run 'npm i'.
 -  After that to start the server write command 'nodemon index.js'
--  Then you can visit <a href="http://localhost:5000/">http://localhost:5000/</a> to check the server is running or not
+-  Then you can visit <a target="_blank" href="http://localhost:5000/">http://localhost:5000/</a> to check the server is running or not